joecabezas/joecabezas.github.io/_posts/2022-06-15-smart-home-key-reminder.md

 preferable no energy at all in order to make the battery to last more than a year.

-In order to achieve this my first guess was to use a feature of the ESP8266 called "Deep-Sleep" which according to the power consumption by power modes table in the datasheet is only 20uA when on Deep-Sleep.
+In order to achieve this, my first guess was to use a feature of the ESP8266 called "Deep-Sleep" which according to the power consumption by the power modes table in the datasheet is only 20uA when on Deep-Sleep.

 {%